munificent/craftinginterpreters/book/scanning.md

 ```

 Here, `var` is the keyword for declaring a variable.
 That three-character
-sequence 'v' 'a' 'r' *means* something.
-If we yank three letters out of the
+sequence "v-a-r" means something.
+But if we yank three letters out of the
-middle of `language`, like `gua`, those don't mean anything on their own.
+middle of `language`, like "g-u-a", those don't mean anything on their own.

 That's what lexical analysis is about.
 Our job is to scan through the list of
 characters and group them together into the smallest sequences that still